- Project numbers: 370922 and 323322

 - Support existing land uses and zoning, including providing an opportunity to extend utility lines across Whipple Creek, improving access to existing commercial and industrial properties and supporting Clark County's 20-year comprehensive plan.

 Clark County already has completed work on its portion of the Salmon Creek Interchange Project, a $133 million joint project between Clark County and the Washington State Department of Transportation.
-The interchange project will ease congestion, improve safety and support economic development
+The interchange is scheduled to open in late August 2014.

 A bridge over Whipple Creek would be more than twice as long as the Highway 99 bridge over Salmon Creek and almost twice as high.
 It must meet traffic needs for the next 75 to 100 years.